This course will be updated or discontinued on or before Tuesday, November 21, 2023

 Having shared needles

-In addition to home HIV tests, screening is available through physician offices, at urgent care clinics, some public health departments, family planning and sexually transmitted disease clinics.
+In addition to home HIV tests, screening is available through physician offices, urgent care clinics, public health departments, family planning, and sexually transmitted disease clinics.

 Confidential HIV testing is offered in all states.
 Confidential HIV testing means that results go into the individual's medical file and may be shared with other healthcare providers and insurance companies according to HIPAA regulations.
 Some states offer anonymous HIV testing where a unique identifier is attached to the results allowing only the individual to access the results.

 Tests positive for HIV or other sexually transmitted infections (STI's) will be reported to local or state health departments.
-This allows state tracking of new infections for the purpose of planning public health response.
+This allows state tracking of new infections to plan public health response.
 State health departments take the compiled information and forward them to the CDC after stripping them of all personal information.

-Anonymous testing may delay or prevent a timely initiation of treatment and may lead to some individuals failing to receive care.
-Thus, anonymous testing is not the ideal option.
-Healthcare professionals should take the time to review whether anonymous HIV testing is in the best interest of the individual and even if it is an alternative in the area of practice.
+Anonymous testing may delay or prevent a timely initiation of treatment.
+It may lead to some individuals failing to receive care.
+Thus, anonymous testing is not an ideal option.
+Healthcare professionals should take the time to review whether anonymous HIV testing is in the individual's best interest and even if it is an alternative in the area of practice.

-Comprehensive consent to medical treatment serves as consent for HIV testing, as long as, the individual is informed that it is included.
-Healthcare professionals need to take time with the individual, both before or after HIV testing occurs if possible, to discuss some key areas related to HIV testing such as the:
+Comprehensive consent to medical treatment serves as consent for HIV testing as long as the individual is informed that it is included.
+Healthcare professionals need to take time with the individual, both before or after HIV testing occurs if possible, to discuss some key areas related to HIV testing, such as the following:

 Potential dangers of HIV infection

 Ways in which HIV is transmitted and how transmission can be prevented

 Potential results for the individual should the HIV test return positive